elastic/connectors/docs/DEVELOPING.md

 Collect the information that is required to connect to your Microsoft SQL Server:

 - The server host address where the Microsoft SQL Server is hosted.
-- The port where the Microsoft SQL server is hosted.
+- The port where the Microsoft SQL Server is hosted.
-- The username the connector will use to log in to Microsoft SQL.
+- The username the connector will use to log in to the Microsoft SQL Server.
-- The password the connector will use to log in to Microsoft SQL.
+- The password the connector will use to log in to the Microsoft SQL Server.
-- The Microsoft SQL database name where the connector will crawl to fetch rows.
+- The database name where the connector will query data.

 #### Configure Microsoft SQL connector